-The BRI-ST\8 Card has four jumpers (JPx01, JPx02, JPx03, and JPx04) for each of its eight BRI ports.
+The BRI-ST\8 Card has four jumpers (JPx01, JPx03, and JPx04) for each of its eight BRI ports.
 In these numbers, the "x" indicates card port numbers 1 through 8.
 You must set these jumpers before using the BRI-ST\8 Card.
-The jumpers are shown in Figure 7-6.
+The jumpers are shown in Figure 7-4.

-Jumpers JPx02, when installed, provide a 100-ohm transmit termination.
+Transmit termination is fixed at 100 ohms.
 Jumpers JPx03 are installed as the default to apply a 100-ohm receive termination.
 The actual network design determines the setting of these terminations.